AskeCarstensen/STM32-Getting-started/Chapter 9. I2C/README.md

   /* USER CODE END 1 */

 ```
-Now we transmit one byte, which tells our IC that we want to read the temperature, and check wheter the transmission succeed.
+Now we transmit one byte with the function from the HAL libary HAL_I2C_Master_Transmit.
+Hhis tells our IC that we want to read the temperature, and check wheter the transmission succeed.

 ```c
   while (1)